YushinWei/Bot563/notebook_final.md

 MCMC: I set chain length 100,000, tracelog every 200, leave all others default.
 I saved the file as fraserav3_gamma.xml

+I also used muscle alignment input.
+I set everything as default except I set site model as GTR + all the rates to 1 without estimate, MCMC chain length to 10,000
 b.
 BEAST:
 I set seeds as 777
+For ms, seed: 10000
 output:
 ```
 Random number seed: 777